Guide to Nevada ATV Laws and Regulations

 ATV Equipment Requirements for Riding in Nevada

-ATV riding in Nevada requires some Equipment that riders must be aware of.
-ATVs must have a working headlight and taillight visible from at least 500 feet away.
+While in Nevada, ATVs must have a working headlight and taillight visible from at least 500 feet away.

 Additionally, every ATV must be equipped with a muffler that meets the state’s noise limit regulations.
 This helps to minimize noise pollution and maintain a peaceful environment for other riders, wildlife, and nearby communities.